axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-27-not-about-government-but-about-governance.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>Governments protect us and our country&rsquo;s borders and therefore need to have a monopoly on force and foreign policy.
-The other story is that governments are  organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> That is the way story goes.</p>
+The other story is that governments are  organizations, dependent on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> That is the way story goes.</p>
  <p>What we do need, and always emerges is <em>governance</em>.
 A way to collaborate, live, and work together.
 You don&rsquo;t need governance if you are stranded in an island by yourself.
 The only &ldquo;agreement&rdquo; you can have with the other dangerous animals in the island is, <span class="_quotespan">If you come near me and you scare me, I will slaughter you.</span> But that doesn&rsquo;t work with people.
 You need governance with people.</p>
  <p>Governance is about collaborating to create and change those agreements, our ability to transform the culture.</p>